grosjo/fts-xapian/README.md

 sudo make install
 ```

+Note: if your system is quite old, you may change gnu++20 by gnu++11 in src/Makefile.in

 Replace /path/to/dovecot by the actual path to 'dovecot-config'.
 Type 'locate dovecot-config' in a shell to figure this out.
 On ArchLinux , it is /usr/lib/dovecot.